usharesoft/appcenter-docs/end-user/en/source/pages/blueprint/blueprint-deploy.rst

 		You can delete your deployment by clicking on ``terminate`` in the top right.
 This will stop and delete the deployment not only from UForge but also from your cloud account.

 	#.
 If you click on an application name, you can view the details of the deployment.
-For more information please visit `https://brooklyn.apache.org/v/latest/start/managing.html <https://brooklyn.apache.org/v/latest/start/managing.html>`_
+For more information please visit `Apache Brooklyn Official Documentation <https://brooklyn.apache.org/v/latest/start/managing.html>`_